 The two government-wide statements report the School's net position and the current year changes.
 The net position is the difference between the School's total assets and total liabilities.
 Measuring the net position is one way to evaluate the School's financial condition.

-The government-wide statements are divided into three categories: 1) governmental activities, 2) business-type activities, and 3) component units.
+The government-wide statements are divided into three categories: 1) governmental activities, 2) business-type activities and 3) component units.
 The governmental activities include the School's basic services.
-The business-type activities are those services that the School charges for not directly related to the School's mission.
+The business-type activities are those that the School charges for certain services.
 For the year ended June 30, 2022, the School had no business-type activities or component units.